TracyOakley/reading-notes/401/class-04.md

     # Recursive case
     else:
         return fibonacci_recursive(n-1) + fibonacci_recursive(n-2)

-+lru_cache is a decorator that caches the results.
++ lru_cache is a decorator that caches the results.
 Thus, we avoid recomputation by explicitly checking for the value before trying to compute it.
 One thing to keep in mind about lru_cache is that since it uses a dictionary to cache results, the positional and keyword arguments (which serve as keys in that dictionary) to the function must be hashable.

 + [Pytest Fixtures and Coverage](https://www.linuxjournal.com/content/python-testing-pytest-fixtures-and-coverage)